Loading...

 fg %1

 fg attaches the job to your terminal again.
-To pause it without killing it, you can press Ctrl+Z which sends a stop signal and returns control to your shell.
+To pause it without killing it, press Ctrl+Z to stop the job and return control to your shell.

 sleep 60